Stainless Steel Toilets

 Megabus bus toilet.

 Megabus, one of Greyhound's competitors, connects major cities with luxury buses that you can board without venturing into the always dicey Greyhound terminal.
+Greyhound's market seems partially based on brand loyalty based on fond memories of rides home from prison.

-Anyway, the buses are quite nice, and they include an on-board lavatory.
+Anyway, the Megabus buses are quite nice, and they include an on-board lavatory.
 But as you see here, they're very similar to the Greyhound ones.
+There are only so many things you can do with the design of a long-haul bus toilet.

 Staten Island Ferry terminal toilet.